Brianlxm/SocialMediaBlogAPI/readme.md

-Clone the Repository:
+## Clone the Repository:

-bashCopy code

 git clone https://github.com/Brianlxm/SocialMediaBlogAPI.git
 cd social-media-blog-api

-Build the Project using Maven:
+## Build the Project using Maven:

-bashCopy code

 mvn clean install

-Configure Database: Set up your database and update the database connection details in the .env file.
+## Configure Database: Set up your database and update the database connection details in the .env file.

 Configure Environment Variables: Create a .env file in the root directory and add necessary configuration values such as database connection details, JWT secret key, etc.

-Run the Application:
+## Run the Application:

-bashCopy code

 java -jar target/social-media-blog-api.jar

 The API will be available at http://localhost:8080.

-Access the API: You can use tools like curl or Postman to interact with the API endpoints.
+## Access the API: You can use tools like curl or Postman to interact with the API endpoints.

-Example: Register a new user
+### Example: Register a new user

-bashCopy code

 curl -X POST -H "Content-Type: application/json" -d '{"username": "john_doe", "password": "securepassword"}' http://localhost:8080/register

-Example: Log in
+### Example: Log in

-bashCopy code

 curl -X POST -H "Content-Type: application/json" -d '{"username": "john_doe", "password": "securepassword"}' http://localhost:8080/login

-Example: Create a new message
+### Example: Create a new message

-bashCopy code

 curl -X POST -H "Content-Type: application/json" -H "Authorization: Bearer YOUR_JWT_TOKEN" -d '{"text": "Hello, World!"}' http://localhost:8080/messages